Sciatica Symptoms and Treatment

 // Avoiding forward bending in the lumbar spine, as this can irritate the nerve if there is a disc lesion

-Sciatica exercise – gluteal release with the hedgehog
+Sciatica exercise – gluteal release with MAKARLU Lotus and Coast

 Purpose: